jacobp100/jacob-does-code/key-lines.md

 ## Open any song.

 Key Lines works with any MIDI file.
+They're the industry standard, and _super-easy_ to get hold of.

 Pieces are displayed as you would play them on a keyboard, so there is _no learning curve_ to get started.